knocklabs/docs/pages/send-and-manage-data/lists.md

 List targeting conditions can be selected when creating notifications in the notification flow builder.

-You can use the properties in the event payload in order to target a particular recipient list, which means that you can target lists like `project.{{ properties.project_id }}.followers` where `properties.project_id` is coming from the event payload and dynamically selecting the list.
+You can use the properties in the event payload in order to target a particular recipient list.
+This means you can target lists like `project.{{ properties.project_id }}.followers` where `properties.project_id` is coming from the event payload and dynamically selecting the list.

 Examples of complex list targeting: